 Valle Nevado resort is part of the Tres Valles (Three Valleys) along with neighboring ski resorts La Parva and El Colorado.
 Combined, the Tres Valles boasts the largest terrain in all of South America, with nearly 7,000 acres of skiable domain.
 In order to take advantage of the 7,000 acres, you do need to purchase a joint ticket to combine the three ski centers.
 When booking a 7 night Valle Nevado hotel reservation, part of the package may include a few days of combined tickets to ski the Three Valleys.
 Valle Nevado alone has around 2,200 acres.

-For weather, it claims up to 80 percent sunny days, but due to Valle Nevado’s altitude and orientation, it generally keeps its snow in good condition for skiers and riders exploring the groomed slopes, bowls, and backcountry.
+For weather, it claims up to 80 percent sunny days, but due to Valle Nevado’s altitude and orientation, it generally maintain good, dry powder snow conditions for skiers and riders exploring the groomed slopes, bowls, and backcountry.

-You can snowboard and ski Valle Nevado as high as 3,670 meters (12,040 feet) above sea level, surrounded by 6,000 meter peaks and way above the smog of the Santiago basin.
+You can snowboard and ski Valle Nevado as high as 3,670 meters (12,040 feet) above sea level, surrounded by 6,000 meter peaks, way above the the Santiago basin.
 It is one of the few places in the world you may see the rare Andean Condor soaring above the pistes.

-The resort is fully set up for freestyle and freeriding with its terrain park, boardercross, and vast backcountry linking neighboring resorts, La Parva and El Colorado, and has better luck during snowstorms, where the snow falls or is blown onto the resort, giving it deep powder when its neighboring resorts sometimes end up with less.
+The resort is fully set up for freestyle and free riding with a terrain park, boardercross, and vast backcountry linking neighboring resorts, La Parva and El Colorado, and has better luck during snowstorms, where the snow falls or is blown onto the resort, giving it deep powder when its neighboring resorts sometimes end up with less.

 The ski center has the most advanced lift system in South America, including the only high-speed detachable quad.
 2013 featured the opening of the first ski center gondola in Chile.
 With 70 six-person cars, it takes skiers from the 17th Curve Service Area in Gondola Plaza to the mid-mountain Bajo Zero Restaurant.